 Please read the guidelines below as you prepare your paper for Social Education, Middle Level Learning, or Social Studies and the Young Learner.
 Then submit your work online at www.editorialmanager.com/ncssjournals.
 After registering, you’ll receive an email with a temporary user ID and password.
 Follow the steps for uploading a manuscript, title page, figures, tables, or graphics.

-Social Education invites author submissions of the following kinds:
+Social Education, a peer-reviewed journal, invites author submissions of the following kinds:

 - Substantive articles in anthropology, archaeology, civics, economics, geography, history, law, philosophy, political science, psychology, religion, sociology, and other related humanities and social sciences;

 - Viewpoints, analyses, and criticism of current issues related to social studies;

 - Ideas and techniques for strengthening social studies education at all levels: elementary, middle, high school, and university;

 - Significant research findings, interpretations, or theories in social studies education;